Fall23-DSCI-510/final-project-monabr4/README.md

 pip install -r requirements.txt

-## Python Version
+Python Version

 The analysis was conducted using Python version 3.11.5 (main, Aug 24 2023, 15:09:32) [Clang 14.0.0 (clang-1400.0.29.202)].

-## Note
+Note

-  Upon extraction from API and shapefiles, data cleaning was done in `Data > Raw`. **Do NOT run the code in the "raw" folder.** Manual data cleaning was performed.
-The final cleaned datasets are `final_covid_data.csv` and `final_raw_data.geojson`  file.
+Upon extraction from API and shapefiles, data cleaning was done in Data > Raw.
+Do NOT run the code in the "raw" folder.
+Manual data cleaning was performed.
+The final cleaned datasets are `final_covid_data.csv` and `final_raw_data.geojson` files.
 These files are used in the `graphing.ipynb` folder to compute the graphs.
-All the graphed results are located in the `results` folder.
+All the graphed results are located in the results folder.
 More information about how each folder is used can be found in `processed.txt`, `raw.txt`, and `results.txt`.

-## Report
+Report

 The written report can be found in `malaysia_covid.pdf`.